-- TIP To browse to a location: - a Click the Browse (...) button. - b To specify a non file server location, select a drive letter in the Look in field.
-To specify a file server location, select File Servers in the Look in field. - c Navigate to the desired location and click OK. - 6 Copy workspaces and workspace settings: Select to copy all workspaces and workspace settings of the existing project database.
+- a Click the Browse (...) button. - b To specify a non file server location, select a drive letter in the Look in field.
+To specify a file server location, select File Servers in the Look in field. - c Navigate to the desired location and click OK. - Copy workspaces and workspace settings: Select to copy all workspaces and workspace settings of the existing project database.